6 levels of Competitive Mindsets

 The Victim mindset is the first proper level of competitive mindset and also the weakest.

-Attributes & behaviour: Scared of competition, Hate losing, hate losing control or being out of their comfort zone.
-Quickly move onto a Giving up attitude when things gets tough and find excuses.
-Will look for external excuses for losing. " Weather, courts, noise".
+Attributes & behaviour: Scared of competition, Only want to win.
+Hate losing, hate losing control or being out of their comfort zone.
+Quickly move onto a Giving up attitude when things gets tough and find excuses or a way out.
+They will look for external excuses for losing. " Weather, courts, noise".
 Poor or even dramatic attitude on court (get very upset).
 No fighting spirit.
-May try to win at all cost including cheating.
-Panic by the idea of losing.
+Panicked by the idea of losing.
 Deeply upset after losing.

 Mindset towards competition: It is "The world is against me" victim mindset.
-Want to win but cannot handle losing.
+They want to win but cannot handle losing.
 Never learned how to lose.
 Tend to panic when things don't their way.
 Fixed mindset: They don't think it is anything to do with them and they are not ready to change.
-They 're totally outcome focus so the attitude will not improve unless they start winning.
+They 're totally outcome-focused so the attitude will not improve unless they start winning.

 Examples in tennis: